 In addition to her work in family therapy training and practice, Evan teaches scholarly and popular writing for family therapists who want to publish their ideas.
 Previously, Dr. Imber-Black was the Director of the Family and Group Studies Program, providing systemic training to psychiatric residents and Founder and Director of the Urban Institute for Families and Family Therapy at Einstein.
 This innovative institute provided family systems training for front-line mental health workers who were called upon to see the most difficult family situations with no training to do so.
 An institute without walls, the Urban Institute provided live supervision in clinics and hospitals throughout the Bronx.

 Before coming to New York, Dr. Imber-Black was the Director of Training at the Family Therapy Program in the Department of Psychiatry at the University of Calgary, and Director of the Family Therapy Training Program in the School of Education at the University of Massachusetts.
 Dr. Imber-Black is a past president of the American Family Therapy Academy; recipient of the 1990 American Family Therapy Academy Award for Distinguished Contribution to Family Therapy Theory and Practice; and the 1999 recipient of the American Association for Marriage and Family Therapy Cumulative Contribution to Marriage and Family Therapy.

-Married to Lascelles Black, MSW, LMFT, Evan is most proud to be the grandmother of Jo, Lois, and Zane, who have helped her to know that generativity is the core value she wishes to bring forth in her work and in her relationships.
+Dr. Imber-Black was married to her beloved Lascelles Black, MSW, LMFT for 40 years.
+She is proud to be the grandmother of Jo, Lois, and Zane, who have helped her to know that generativity is the core value she wishes to bring forth in her work and in her relationships.